devdotnetorg/docker-softethervpn-alpine/README.md

 Certificate volumes support (like `-v` or `--volumes-from`) will be added at some point...

-## ToDo ##
+## Assembly for ARM devices ##

-Dockerfile.aarch64 - Image for ARM64 arm64v8 aarch64 build on Banana Pi BPI-M64 with support MUSL
-Coming soon for ARM32 arm32v7
+The assembly for the aarch64 architecture (ARM64v8) was done on the [Banana Pi BPI-M64](http://wiki.banana-pi.org/Banana_Pi_BPI-M64) evaluation board.

+The assembly for the armhf architecture (ARM32v7) was done on the [Cubietruck](https://habr.com/ru/post/186576/) evaluation board.

+SoftEther VPN was compiled with musl option: `export USE_MUSL=YES`.
+[Build on musl-based linux](https://github.com/SoftEtherVPN/SoftEtherVPN/blob/master/src/BUILD_UNIX.md#build-on-musl-based-linux).

 ## License ##